 This sourcing collection, along with the Quick-Sourcing Tool, gives you an opportunity to practice a quicker kind of sourcing than you do in the sourcing practice progression.
-The tool and the process for using it-specifically designed for unpacking document collections-will help you be successful when responding to document-based questions (DBQs).
+The tool and the process for using it-specifically designed for unpacking document collections-will help you be successful on both the SAQ and DBQ portions of the AP® World History: Modern exam.